Shivani-tyagi08/Customer_behavior_analysis/README.md

 🚀 How to Run the Project
 Clone the repository:-

-• Install required Python libraries
+Install required Python libraries then
-• Run EDA notebook
+Run EDA notebook after that
-• Connect to PostgreSQL
+Connect to PostgreSQL
-• Execute SQL scripts
+Execute SQL scripts and
-• Open Power BI dashboard file
+Open Power BI dashboard file

 👩‍💻 Author:-